 What will your income and expenses be in retirement?

-Day-to-day expenses will require predictable sources of retirement income, because most are not optional and it’s unlikely you’ll be able to reduce them substantially.
+Day-to-day expenses will require predictable sources of retirement income because most are not optional and it’s unlikely you’ll be able to reduce them substantially.
 After you have a strategy for covering those, move on to the other category.
 You’ll probably have more flexibility in the costs for the important or aspirational items on your list and when you’ll need the money.
 Remember, too, that some costs, for things like commuting and clothing, might decline.

 Once you’ve done that, your financial advisor can help you align your resources and investments with each of the buckets, Storey says.
 When investing for aspirational items, for instance, you may want to take on more risk than you might for the expenses you need to cover every day.
 And keep in mind that taxes are going to take a chunk out of your income.
 “We look at our retirement accounts and just say, for example, ‘I have $1 million,’” Storey says.
-“We don't say, ‘Actually, I have about $750,000, because 25% is going to go toward taxes.’”
+“We don’t say, ‘Actually, I have about $760,000, because 24% is going to go toward taxes.’”
 Pre-retirees often underestimate the taxes on distributions from tax-deferred accounts like traditional IRAs and 401(k)s, he notes.
-Your advisor can work with you and your tax professional to help you determine how much and when to withdraw from each account in order to minimize taxes while allowing the remaining funds to continue their potential for investment growth.
+Your advisor can work with you and your tax professional to help you determine how much and when to withdraw from each account to minimize taxes while allowing the remaining funds to continue their potential for investment growth.

 How much will you need for leisure spending?